"Deadly Complex": Asian countries interested in BrahMos missiles for Su-30 fighters

 BrahMos is a modification of the Oniks anti-ship missiles

-Following the Defense Services Asia 2024 exhibition in Kuala Lumpur, the authorities of Malaysia, Indonesia, and Vietnam have expressed interest in purchasing BrahMos cruise missiles for their air forces, which include Russian Su-30 fighters, The Eurasian Times newspaper reports.
+The authorities of Malaysia, Indonesia, and Vietnam, after the Defense Services Asia 2024 exhibition held in Kuala Lumpur, became interested in purchasing BrahMos cruise missiles for their air forces, which include Russian Su-30 fighters.
+This was reported by The Eurasian Times newspaper.

 Indian Air Force Su-30